The Chats

 The Chats are an Australian punk rock band that formed in 2016 in the Sunshine Coast, Queensland.
 They describe their sound as "shed rock".
 The current band lineup is composed of guitarist Josh Hardy, drummer Matt Boggis, and bassist and vocalist Eamon Sandwith.
-Known for their songs about Australian culture, they initially went viral for their song "Smoko" and its accompanying music video in 2017.
+Known for their songs about Australian culture, they initially went viral for their song "Smoko" and its music video in 2017, and later with "Pub Feed" in 2019.
 To date they have released two EPs, The Chats (2016) and Get This in Ya!!
 (2017), and two studio albums High Risk Behaviour (2020) and Get Fucked (2022).

 History

 2016: Early years and debut EP

 Josh Price, Matt Boggis and Eamon Sandwith met in music class at St. Teresa's Catholic College in Noosaville, Queensland.
 When they were 17, in September 2016, they formed the Chats, with Price on guitar, Boggis on drums, and Sandwith on bass and vocals.
 Former member Tremayne McCarthy also played bass and guitar in the original lineup.
 The band takes its name from the phrase "that's chat" - (Australian slang to describe something gross/disgusting/bad).

 Their debut self-titled EP, recorded at another local high school, was released on 7 November 2016.
 Triple J described the EP as "seven joyous sky-punching tracks that combined 60s garage punk and 70s new wave punk".